vfarcic/cncf-demo/manuscript/setup/dev.md

 # If EKS
 export INGRESS_HOST=$(dig +short $INGRESS_HOSTNAME)

-# This is the IP address by which you can access your cluster!
+# This is the IP address by which you can access applications
+#   running in your cluster!
 echo $INGRESS_HOST

-# Repeat the `export` commands if the output is empty
+# Repeat the `export` commands if the output is empty.

 # If the output contains more than one IP, wait for a while
 #   longer, and repeat the `export` commands.